Universite-Gustave-Eiffel/Tempus/doc/Documentation.md

 The Tempus SQL schema can be found [here](../src/loader/tempus/sql/tempus.sql)

 Path planning algorithms are designed to be written as user plugins.
 The [Plugin base class](../src/core/plugin.hh) gives access to some callbacks.
-Please have a look at the three different sample plugins shipped with TempusV2: [Tempus::RoadPlugin](../src/plugins/sample_road_plugin), [Tempus::PtPlugin](../src/plugins/sample_pt_plugin) and [Tempus::MultiPlugin](../src/plugins/sample_multi_plugin/).
+Please have a look at the three different sample plugins shipped with Tempus: [Tempus::RoadPlugin](../src/plugins/sample_road_plugin), [Tempus::PtPlugin](../src/plugins/sample_pt_plugin) and [Tempus::MultiPlugin](../src/plugins/sample_multi_plugin/).

 For a more advanced plugin, have a look at the [dynamic_multi_plugin](../src/plugins/dynamic_multi_plugin) that is able to find realistic multimodal trips with